 The Nursing Honors Program is designed to enhance the educational experience of high-achieving undergraduate nursing majors by focusing on the development of scholarship.
-Students must apply to this competitive honors program, which begins in the sophomore year.
+Students must apply to this competitive honors program when applying to the School of Nursing as freshman.
+Honors coursework begins in the sophomore year.
 Admission to the program requires approval of the Honors Program Committee.